British Car Brands

 Rover Logo

 The Rover company appeared in the nineteenth century.
 It produced bicycles and motorcycles and then entered the automobile business.
 In the post-war period, its products began to be exported to other countries.
 For example, the Rover P4 model was recognized as the leader of the European automobile industry.
 Subsequently, the range changed several times as the company changed hands: among its owners at different times were BMW, Phoenix Consortium Holding, Ford, and Indian automaker Tata Motors.
 The disappearance of Rover is a credit to Ford.
 When the bankruptcy of the brand became obvious, the representative of the “big three” tried to get rid of it as soon as possible.
-Now, the name and emblem (black trapezoid with the sign ROVER and abstract geometric figures) belong to Tata Motors.
+The name and emblem (black trapezoid with the sign ROVER and abstract geometric figures) belong to Tata Motors.

 Morris